MicrosoftDocs/customer-insights/ci-docs/enrichment-hub.md

 - **Delete** the enrichment.

 Run or deactivate multiple enrichments at once by selecting them in the list.
 View and edit options aren't available as bulk action.
 They only work for one enrichment at a time.

-## Enrichments and connections

-Third-party enrichments are configured using [connections](connections.md), which an administrator sets up with credentials and provides consent for data transfers.
-The connections can be used by administrators and contributors to configure enrichments.

-## Multiple enrichments of the same type

-The entity to be enriched is specified during the enrichment configuration, which allows you to enrich only a subset of your profiles.
-For example, enrich data only for a specific segment.
-You can configure several enrichments of the same type and reuse the same connection.
-Some enrichments will have limits to the number of enrichments of the same type that can be created.
-The limits and current use can be seen on each tile on the **Discover** tab of the **Enrichment** page.

-## Enrich data sources before unification

-You can enrich your customer data before data unification to help increase the quality of a data match.
-For more information, see [data source enrichment](data-sources-enrichment.md).

 ## Run or refresh enrichments